Dyker Heights Christmas lights tour

 ![]() Tours by vehicle

 I no longer lead large-group bus tours.
 But I can work with moderate-sized groups, whether with a vehicle (like a van/limo/party bus) or arriving by taxi or via public transit.
 A vehicle costs typically $70-$150/hour, depending on size, but is faster and protects against weather.
 I cannot book a vehicle for you but can suggest some companies to try.
 (Also, you can book Uber with an hourly rate.)
-This can be more unwieldy than simply going to a company with a package deal, but it should cost less. .
-If we have a vehicle, we also can extend the tour of lights to locations in Bay Ridge, which has some great blocks with lights, no crowds (usually), and some lovely architecture.
+This can be more unwieldy than simply buying a ticket from a company offering a package deal, but it should cost less.
+Please anticipate significant traffic if you drive to Dyker in rush hour.
+With a vehicle, we can extend the tour of lights to locations in Bay Ridge, which has some great blocks with lights, few crowds, and some lovely architecture.
+(We can also get to Bay Ridge by public transit and walking, if you have the energy.)
+Here are some 2023 photos of a few Bay Ridge blocks.
 Taking public transit to Dyker is inexpensive but doable, as long as you can walk, as the main attractions are not near the subway.
-But walking will give you more of a feel for the overall neighborhood, avoid crowds for a period of time--plus it's easy to stop for food or snacks.
-After the tour, a public bus or car service will be available.
+But walking will give you more of a feel for the overall neighborhood, avoid crowds for a period of time--plus it's easy to stop for food or snacks or a bathroom.
+After the tour, a public bus will be available--or it's a reasonable walk to the subway in Bay Ridge.
 We also can mix and match public transit and taxis.
 In other words, you could also take a taxi/Uber/Lyft to meet me in Dyker.
-Option 1: Start the tour elsewhere If we leave during daylight, we can easily stop in DUMBO, where there are great views of Lower Manhattan.
+But it won't be cheap.
+Option 1: Start the tour elsewhere I can meet you at your hotel/starting place.
+Or we can meet in DUMBO, the first stop in Brooklyn, with great views of Lower Manhattan.
 It's also possible to visit row-house neighborhoods like Brooklyn Heights and Fort Greene, or Orthodox Jewish Borough Park, and/or Chinese/Latino Sunset Park along the way.
-Option 2: Meet in Dyker Heights If you are coming by subway, or by taxi--or if you're hiring a vehicle for the night--I can also meet you in Dyker Heights.
-Figure 1-2 hours in Dyker.
-If you come by subway, the route requires at least 2.5 miles of walking, then possibly a bus--or another .7 miles of walking to the nearest subway, so at least 3.2 miles.
-Fees My basic fees (click here for details) are based on size of group and time spent, but figure 2 to 3.5 hours (or longer), depending on where I meet you and whether we add anything to the route.
-(Please note: if you hire a vehicle, I may add a surcharge to account for additional planning.)
-If you're just meeting me in Dyker, that's a short tour.
-Please do not contact me unless you are comfortable paying my fees, starting at $170 (for 2 people) for up to 2.5 hours plus: 1) taking public transit (negligible extra cost) and walking, or 2) taking a taxi one or both ways ($55-70+ from/to Manhattan), or 3) hiring a vehicle (several hundred dollars, depending on size of group).
-A group bus tour--there are many--may be an easier solution.
-Your options include (in order of increasing cost):
+Option 2: Meet in Dyker Heights If you're coming by subway, or by taxi--or if you're hiring a vehicle for the night--I can also meet you in Dyker Heights.
+Figure 1.5-2 hours in Dyker.
+If you come by subway, the route requires at least 2.5 miles of walking.
+Afterward, it requires a bus--or another .7 miles of walking--to the nearest subway.
+Dyker Heights Tour Fees If we are meeting in Dyker Heights, whether you're coming by vehicle or public transit, my fee for up to 2 hours is $200 for 2 people, plus $20 for each additional person.
+If you'd like to start elsewhere, such as at your hotel or in another part of Brooklyn (like DUMBO, with great waterfront and Manhattan skyline views at sunset), please contact me for a quote.
+Additional time beyond 2 hours would start at $60/hour for a small group, and more for a larger one.
+Your options include (in order of increasing overall cost):